Three Indians accused of killing Khalistan separatist Nijjar appear before Canadian court

 India had on Thursday rejected fresh comments by Prime Minister Justin Trudeau on the killing of Nijjar and said the remarks once again illustrated the political space given in Canada to separatism, extremism, and violence.

-Trudeau addressed a Khalsa Day event in Toronto on Sunday that was attended by some pro-Khalistan supporters.
+Trudeau addressed a Khalsa Day event in Toronto recently that was attended by some pro-Khalistan supporters.

 The ties between India and Canada came under severe strain following Trudeau's allegations in September last year of the 'potential' involvement of Indian agents in the killing of 45-year-old Nijjar.